bhamrick/precision_system/README.md

 * Open light.
 Bidding is more fun than not bidding, and also comes with some preemptive benefits.
 Even playing standard, 11 point hands sometimes get upgraded to pretend to be a 13 count.
 We just systematically open them.
+  * However, light is not trash.
+E.g. 10 point balanced hand is not worth an upgrade.
 * Establish a captain of the auction quickly.
 For openings other than 1♣️, responder is immediately the captain as opener's range is limited.
   * If the auction goes P-1♣️-positive response, then responder is known to be